esnet/iperf/RELNOTES.md

   * Some server authentication functions have been added to the API (#911).

+  * API access has been added to the connection timeout parameter (#1001).

+  * Tests for some authentication functions have been added.

   * Various compiler errors and warnings have been fixed.